Find Cheap Auto Insurance Quotes in Kentucky

 Quantitative: your injuries from the accident end up costing more than $1,000 in medical expenses.

 Qualitative: injuries of anyone in your party result in loss of a body member, permanent injury, permanent loss of one or more body functions, or even death.

 Purchasing an auto insurance policy most easily fulfills your financial responsibility as a Kentucky motorist.
 Nevertheless, you can choose to apply and become a self-insurer with the KYTC.
 You will receive a certificate of self-insurance when you meet all of the following requirements:

 - Submit an application.

-- Annually, submit balance sheet and income statement that reflects your last fiscal year’s financial condition.
-This is to verify that you do and will continue to have the ability to pay for any damage resulting from operation of any one of your insured vehicles.
+- Annually, submit a balance sheet and income statement that reflects your last fiscal year’s financial condition.
+This is to verify that you do and will continue to have the ability to pay for any damage resulting from the operation of any one of your insured vehicles.

 - Submit a list of all the vehicles that are covered under your self-insurance.

 - Place a security in the form of a surety bond, with the Executive Director of Insurance.
 The security needs to be $50,000 for the first vehicle, and $10,000 for each subsequent vehicle, but no more than $200,000 in total.
 The Director may ask you to deposit additional security if he or she decides that the current deposit is insufficient judging from the number of claims you have received throughout your self-insured period.
 When you voluntarily withdraw your self-insurance status, the Director will return your deposit when he or she finds that all of your judgments have been satisfied.